DoTheEvo/Traefik-simplest-step-by-step/README.md

               - url: "http://10.0.19.5:80"
     ```

   Priority of the router is set to 1000, a very high value,
   beating any possible other routers,
   like one we use later for doing global http -> https redirect.

+  *extra info:*</br>
+  Unfortunetly the `.env` variables are not working here,
+  otherwise domain name in host rule and that IP would come from a variables.
+  So heads up that you will definitly forget to change these.

-- **run traefik-docker-compose** and it will work
+- **run traefik-docker-compose** and test if it works

+    `docker-compose -f traefik-docker-compose.yml up -d`</br>

 # #3 middlewares